tzanis-anevlavis/evrostos/README.md

 ### Installation Guide
 To install Evrostos one can either use the Makefile included or install it manually.
-*We suggest to use the Makefile option to install Evrostos.*
+**We suggest to use the Makefile option to install Evrostos.**
 To do this, just invoke `make` while on the main folder where the Makefile is located.

-Alternatively, to install each component manually follow the instructions below:
+*Alternatively*, to install each component manually follow the instructions below:

-### 1. NuSMV Installation Instructions:
+#### 1. NuSMV Installation Instructions:
 1. Create a folder named `build` inside `./NuSMV-2.6.0/NuSMV/`.
 Then change your directory to:
 `./NuSMV-2.6.0/NuSMV/build`